canjs/can-stache-element/docs/can-stache-define-element.md

 @alias can.StacheDefineElement
 @outline 2

-@description Create a custom element with [can-define well-defined] properties and [can-stache stache views].
+@description Create a custom element with [can-define-object DefineObject]-like properties and [can-stache stache views].

 @signature `StacheDefineElement`